shapelets/khiva/.github/CONTRIBUTING.md

 ## Contribution process

-In order t contribute to the code base, we follow the next process :
+In order to contribute to the code base, we follow the next process :
 1. The main branch is develop, every developer should pull the current status of the branch before stating to develop any new feature.
 `git pull`
 1. Create a new branch with the following pattern "feature/[name_of_the_feature]"